-Short term

-- Increase CCTV coverage in around the buildings in Pierremont Park. - Report all rough-sleeping on Town Council owned land within 24 hours. - Remove both the derelict Community Hall and Park Hall in Pierremont Park as these buildings currently attract anti-social behaviour. - Improve lighting in Balmoral Gardens, Albion Street. - Work actively with the PCSOs on reporting anti-social behaviour and regularly report and attend the Neighbourhood Engagement Meetings. - Look into ways and options for reducing anti-social behaviour in Mockett's Wood.
+Short term Long term Increase CCTV coverage in around Undertake an assessment of the future of the Community Hall land, the buildings in Pierremont Park. which could include replacement Report all rough-sleeping on Town with an alternative community Council owned land within 24 hours. structure.
+Remove both the derelict Increase CCTV in Pierremont Park.
+Community Hall and Park Hall in Look into mobile CCTV units to Pierremont Park as these buildings cover areas of the town during the currently attract anti-social summer months. behaviour.
+Work with Thanet Community Improve lighting in Balmoral Safety Partnership to establish Gardens, Albion Street. projects and initiatives to help Work actively with the PCSOs on reduce anti-social behaviour in the reporting anti-social behaviour and area. regularly report and attend the Neighbourhood Engagement Meetings.
+Look into ways and options for reducing anti-social behaviour in